keguigong/keguigong-org/posts/2023-10-20-unstanding-Inheritance-and-the-prototype-chain.md

 > The Function prototype object is itself a **Function object** (its [[Class]] is "Function") that, when invoked, accepts any arguments and returns undefined.
 >
 > The value of the [[Prototype]] internal property of the Function prototype object is the standard built-in Object prototype object (15.2.4).
 The initial value of the [[Extensible]] internal property of the Function prototype object is true.
 >
-> The Function prototype object does not have a valueOf property of its own; however, it inherits the valueOf property from the Object prototype Object.
->
 > [_Standard ECMA-262_](https://262.ecma-international.org/5.1/#sec-15.3.4)